dhoyle/splicedocs-jekyll/pages/Tutorials/JDBCConnect/JDBCJython.md

     {: .topLevel}

-    You can copy and paste the code below; note that this example uses our default connectivity parameters (database, user, URL, and password values):
+    You can copy and paste the code below; note that this example uses our default connectivity database and URL parameters:
     {: .indentLevel1}

     <div class="preWrapperWide" markdown="1">